 Defending Yourself Against a Felony or Misdemeanor Charge in Alaska State Court

 Regardless of whether you have been charged with an unclassified felony or a Class B misdemeanor, you are facing substantial fines and jail time.
 In order to protect yourself, it is important to start working on your defense as soon as possible.
 You could have a variety of defenses available, and working with an experienced criminal defense attorney in Anchorage, AK is the best way to avoid unnecessary (and potentially life-changing) consequences as a result of your arrest.

 Speak Alaska Criminal Defense Attorney Eric Derleth

-If you have been arrested for a crime in Alaska, I encourage you to contact me promptly for a free and confidential consultation.
+If you have been arrested for a crime in Alaska, I encourage you to contact our criminal defense attorney promptly for a free and confidential consultation.
 To find out what defenses you may have available, call my office at 907-262-9164.